Click here for the home page

 Unquote: Gore may have been a Baptist once, but these days he is more like a modern-day Druid.

-44. All our models on global warming depend on how many people will be living on earth at a future date.
+45. All our models on global warming depend on how many people will be living on earth at a future date.
 Most assume that population will continue to grow at a geometric rate, as Thomas Malthus predicted.
-However, in much of the world, population growth is slowing, for reasons that range from marrying later in life to urban apartments that are too crowded for large families.
-In much of the developed world (e.g., Europe, Russia and Japan), population is actually shrinking.
-The only advanced countries that are still growing much are the United States, Canada, Israel, Australia and New Zealand.
+However, in much of the world, population growth is slowing; in Europe, Russia and Japan, population is actually shrinking.
+The only advanced countries that are still growing are the United States, Canada, Israel, Australia and New Zealand.
 Even India and China, the two countries that have had the highest populations for more than two thousand years, are expected to stop growing soon, because of female infanticide and the Chinese policy of one child per family.
-The latest predictions have world population rising from the present 6.5 billion people to 7.5 billion, before leveling off and beginning a long decline.
+The latest predictions have world population rising to 7.5 or 8 billion, before leveling off and beginning a long decline.
 Fewer people means there's going to be less demand for fossil fuel, and less man-made pollution going into the atmosphere.
 Has Al Gore factored that into his alarmist predictions?
 Probably not.

 Weather supercomputer used to predict climate change is one of Britain's worst polluters